 - Machine Learning is when algorithms learn from historical data sets.
-Examples are OCR, Facial/Image Recognition, dynamic pricing etc. This often doesn’t involve prediction of behavior.
+Examples are OCR, Facial/Image Recognition, dynamic pricing, etc. This often doesn’t involve the prediction of behavior.

 - Applied Propensity Models is when the data that has been learned above is applied to predict something in the future.
 There is a lot of marketing applications with this.
 For example: lead scoring, website personalization, predictive search, etc.

 - Artificial Intelligence is when the machine is “thinking & learning” on its own.
 A true AI system doesn’t really exist yet.
 Google’s DeepMind is a learning neural network.
 Siri & Alexa are maybe the closest that we have to everyday AI.
 I don’t want this post to split hairs over what is or isn’t true AI.
 For the majority of you reading this, Siri or chatbots can represent what Artificial Intelligence is.
 Just know that an AI purist is going to laugh at you if you try to pass that off!